What is X-Ray Fluorescence?

 Quantitative Analysis

-Calibration curve method: This is a general method for determining the concentration of a substance in an unknown sample by comparing the unknown to a set of standard samples of known concentration.
+Calibration Curve Method: A standard method that determines the concentration of an unknown sample by comparing it to standard samples with known concentrations.

 Sample Preparation Method